 |Sony RX10 IV (⇒ lft | rgt)||2359||YES||3.0||1440||tilting||YES||2000||24.0||10.8||YES|

 |Sony RX10 III (⇒ lft | rgt)||2359||YES||3.0||1229||tilting||no||2000||14.0||10.8||YES|

 Both the G1X Mark III and the X-T20 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T20 replaced the earlier Fujifilm X-T10, while the G1X Mark III followed on from the Canon G1 X Mark II.

 So how do things add up?
-Is the Canon G1 X Mark III better than the Fujifilm X-T20 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon G1 X Mark III or the Fujifilm X-T20 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.